Metaform/dcsa/content/en/documentation/overview/bergamo-2025/agenda.md

 **Presenter:** Stefano Sordi (10 min)

 **Abstract:**
-Aruba will open the event, welcoming participants and outlining why Aruba supports the project.
-The presentation will provide an introduction to the Bergamo Global Datacenter campus and set the scene for the workshop.
+Explaining why we support the event/project, and briefly say something about the data center campus and its history.

 ---